FlorianJacta/OVH_Tutorial/ReadMe.md

 The _Dockerfile_ is a text file that describes the steps required to build a Docker image for your app.
 You can create a new file in your project directory and name it "Dockerfile".

  ```
-# Start from official Python image
+# Start from the official Python image
 FROM python:3.9